williamcmwan/spending-finance-tracker/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Spending Finance Tracker application to production.
+This guide covers deploying the Spending Finance Tracker application to production with comprehensive category management and drag-and-drop import functionality.

 ## Quick Start